trevorwslee/ESP32CamSnapper/README.md

 * ***JPEG*** compression quality slider 🖼️ -- from 5 (high quality) to 60 (low quality)
 * Brightness slider ☀️ -- from -2 (dim) to 2 (bright)

-Note that the higher the snapshots quality / resolution, the more data need be shipped from the ESP32-CAM to your phone, making the UI less responsive, especially when WiFi (not Bluetooth) since WiFi is not full-duplex.
+Note that the higher the snapshots quality / resolution, the more data needs be shipped from the ESP32-CAM to your phone, making the UI less responsive, especially when WiFi (not Bluetooth) since WiFi is not full-duplex.

 # The UI -- ESP32 Idle Sleep